chef/chef-web-docs/content/install_workstation.md

 -   Windows: No additional requirements
 -   Mac: No additional requirements
--   Linux:
-    -   You must have a graphical window manager running
+-   Linux: You must have a graphical window manager running with support for system tray icons.
-    -   Additional libraries may be required.
-See [Running the Chef Workstation App](https://chef-workstation-app.html) for more details.
+    -   On some distributions you may need to install additional libraries.
+After you install the Chef Workstation package from the terminal, the post-install message will tell you which, if any, additional libraries are required to run the Chef Workstation App.

 Installation
 ============